Un-tether Your Soul

 Before resuming your normal activities, take a moment to notice what has shifted.

-Note: If your mind wanders, just gently redirct it back to your heart, focus on feeling a loving light flowing in and through.
+Note: If your mind wanders, just gently redirct it back to your heart, focus on feeling a unified loving light flowing in and through the front and back walls of your heart.